BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / FIXES / CLEANUP

-Xephyr is an absolute must.
-Wayland/sway might be a good bonus to run in a separate tty

 connect_client_to_gateway
 	- It could be space efficiencized.
 For now just uses dumb switches for VMs, duplicating lines